 Having spent over 20 collective years working at Dartmouth Hitchcock Medical Center, we have an insider's perspective on the strengths of the institution and the program.
 We feel the greatest strength lies in the attitudes and interactions between the residents, faculty, and staff.

 Prospective candidates consistently tell us how surprised they are at how well people here interact compared to other training programs.
-Dartmouth-Hitchcock residents and faculty work hard but also have the luxury of a beautiful surrounding area in which to achieve a good work-life balance.
+Our residents and faculty work hard but also have the luxury of a beautiful surrounding area in which to achieve a good work-life balance.
 The program self-selects for individuals with intelligence and work ethic who also value balance, family, and outdoor activities.

 Diversity vision of the Geisel School of Medicine

 Geisel School of Medicine believes a diverse and inclusive community of students, residents, faculty and staff enhances the educational experience, widens the path to leadership, and advances our mission of improving health locally, nationally, and globally.
 Geisel School of Medicine recognizes diversity as relating to gender, race, and ethnicity.

 In addition, for students entering the health care profession, we recognize socioeconomic background.
 Importantly, the definition of diversity also includes difficult to define measures or attributes such as the rich breadth of human experiences, talents, and attributes.
 Geisel School of Medicine strives to allow the multiplicity of values, beliefs, interests, and viewpoints of a diverse and inclusive community to foster excellence in our efforts to provide an exceptional medical and graduate education and address quality health outcomes for all.